 Do you have the right plan for Email Sequences?

-Email sequences are only available to Pro and Business users.
-You can upgrade your team members under Settings > Billing.
+Email sequences are only available to Pro and Business plans.
+You can upgrade your plan under Settings > Billing > Plan.

 Do you find yourself sending the same emails over and over to cold leads?
 Are you looking for a better way to warm up a list of cold leads without dedicating your valuable sales team resources to do the outreach?